 How videos of real people can be used to build customer understanding and improve the customer journey

-FWD, a dynamic insurance company based in Asia, approached VPI with the aim of using qualitative video research to enrich their understanding of customers through the development of Customer Personas.
-Their primary objective was to make customers more accessible, relatable and human to their staff.
+The second stage was critical for FWD to enrich their understanding of customers through the development of customer personas.
+The objective was to make customers more accessible, relatable and human to their staff.

 “We were delighted with the end product, the quality of the output.” – FWD Assistant Vice President, Group Customer Experience